 Patent Owner further argues that Criterion II of Queen 1990 pertains to rare or unusual amino acids residues, and thus, would be inapplicable to a consensus sequence generated from all known antibody sequences.
 Id. at 53 (citing Ex.
-1050, 15:22-32; Ex.
-2041 ¶ 210).
+1550, 15:22-33; Ex.
+2041 ¶ 213).
+Patent Owner also cites Dr. Foote's testimony as support.
+Id. (citing Ex.
+2039, 232:25-233:9, 237:17-18).
 Patent Owner's point is not immediately clear to us, because it appears this is not a contested issue.
-In any event, we agree, and Petitioner does not dispute, that Criterion II of Queen 1990 involves identifying "rare" amino acids that would not be present under the "consensus" approach.
-See Reply 13 (arguing that each of the criteria may be used separately) (citing Ex.
-1050, 12:12-15).
+In any event, Petitioner does not dispute, and we agree, that Criterion II of Queen 1990, "which involves identifying 'rare' amino acids that would not be present under the 'consensus' approach."
+Reply 17.
+Indeed, as Dr. Foote testified, "Criterion I gives you two alternatives: the homology matching or consensus.
+Criterion II is predominantly directed to fixing the problems you might create going with the homology-matching alternative in Criterion I." Ex.
+2039, 232:11-15.